Telling Friends About Having Plastic Surgery: Yes or No? It’s entirely a personal decision.

 - THEN it may be harder to keep your surgery a total secret, even if you were so inclined.

-The exceptions include some breast surgery, liposuction and Eyelid Lift (Blepharoplasty) surgery, the latter of which – done properly by an eyelid Surgeon such as Dr Rohit Kumar can leave you looking refreshed and rested, but not ‘overdone’ or ‘pulled.’
+The exceptions include some breast surgery, liposuction and Eyelid Lift (Blepharoplasty) surgery, the latter of which – done properly by an eyelid Surgeon such as Dr Patrick Briggs can leave you looking refreshed and rested, but not ‘overdone’ or ‘pulled.’

 “Will everyone know I’ve had Cosmetic Surgery, even if I DON’T tell anyone?” is a frequently heard question.